IbcAlpha/IBC/userguide.md

   below for more information about using scheduled tasks)

-If you used the default locations to install IBC and TWS, and to store your Config.ini file, you should not need to edit the shell scripts.
+If you used the default locations to install IBC and TWS, and to store your config.ini file, you should not need to edit the shell scripts.
 If you do need to change them, they are commented to help you.

 ## Other Topics